tillitis/tillitis-key1/hw/application_fpga/core/tk1/README.md

 These registers provide access to the 256-bit compound device secret calculated by the FW as part of loading an application.
 The registers are written by the FW.
-The register can't be written to when the `ADDR_SYSTEM_MODE_CTRL` has been set.
-The CDI is readable by apps, which can then use it as a base secret for any other secrets required to carry out their intended use case.
+The register can't be written to after the `ADDR_SYSTEM_MODE_CTRL` has been set for the first time.
+The CDI is readable by apps, which can then use it as a base secret to generate any other secrets required to carry out their intended use case.

 ### Access to UDI